All About Coffee

 SUPERMARKET Coffee sold in valve packs is your best option here.
 You won’t know exactly when they were roasted, but check the “best buy” date on the package (usually 4–6 months after roasting), then choose a bag dated as far in the future as possible.
 Never buy beans from bins; they’ve been exposed to air and you have no way of knowing how long they’ve been there.

-ONLINE SMALL ORDER Most companies ship beans within a day or two of roasting so you’re assured the freshest beans possible.
+ONLINE SMALL ORDER Most companies, such as Blue Bottle Coffee, ship beans within a day or two of roasting so you’re assured the freshest beans possible.
 They also provide extensive descriptions, and the coffee flavors are consistent.

 How to Store Coffee Beans